CharlesMassry/album_index/README.md

 `rake db:schema:load`

-To seed the database using the LastFM api, simply go [lastFm](https://www.last.fm/api) and register for an api key, then add your api key to a top level `.env` file like `LAST_FM_API_KEY=your_api_key`
+To easily add songs to the database using the LastFM api, simply go to [lastFm](https://www.last.fm/api) and register for an api key, then add your api key to a top level `.env` file like `LAST_FM_API_KEY=your_api_key`

-Then you can run rake db:seed
+Then you can run `rake scrapers:song_scraper`

-`rake db:seed`
+You can also add songs using the song scraper rake task i.e. `rake scrapers:artist_scraper["Taylor Swift"]`

+To start the app, first run `yarn install` to install the front end dependencies.
+It is recommended to install the foreman gem, `gem install foreman`, then run `foreman start` and visit the app at `localhost:3000`

 To run the tests:

-Make sure qmake is installed, [here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit) are instructions to install based on your OS and package manager
+Make sure Google Chrome is installed for the javascript integration tests, and you can run `rake` to execute all of the tests